top of page

 Yes, most investors opt for interest-only, with capital repaid via sale or refinance.
 Capital and interest repayment options are also available, and so too are interest-only products that allow overpayments should the investor choose to pay off some of the debt in a lump sum.

-Lenders will usually apply renal stress tests using a notional rate and required coverage ratios (for example 125-145%) to ensure that the investment remains viable should costs increase.
+Lenders will usually apply rental stress tests using a notional rate and required coverage ratios (for example 125–145%, depending on lender and borrower structure) to ensure that the investment remains viable should costs increase.
+Use our stress tests calculator to help understand how these might apply to your property.

 How long does a BTL mortgage take to complete?